rjkilpatrick/raman-cnn/README.md

 ## License

-The dataset is taken from <https://www.kaggle.com/andriitrelin/cells-raman-spectra/activity>, licensed under CC-BY-NC 4.0.
+The dataset is taken from <https://www.kaggle.com/andriitrelin/cells-raman-spectra/activity>, licensed under under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.

 All code is (c) John Kilpatrick under the MIT license.